automl/HPOlib/docs/source/manual.rst

 * :bash:`--best`: Call the test-script only for the best configuration.
 * :bash:`--trajectory`: Not yet implemented!

+The second argument :bash:`--cwd` tells HPOlib in which experiment directory it should run test the configurations.
 As an example, consider the usecase that we ran SMAC to optimize the :ref:`logistic regression <logreg>` and want to get the test performance for the best configuration.

 .. code:: bash

     HPOlib-testbest --best --cwd logreg/nocv/smac_2_08_00-master_2000_2014-11-7--16-49-28-166127/

+Further options are:

+* :bash:`--redo-runs`: If argument is given, previous runs will be executed again and the previous results will be overwritten.

 Dispatchers: Different ways to invoke the Target Algorithm
 ==========================================================